mol-pl/srd-xml/README.md

 ***SRD*** stands for ***School Readers Data*** standard (schema).

-The standard can be used is for data exchange between programs.
+The standard can be used for data exchange between programs.
 In particular for importing school readers to library management systems like LibraNET or MOL NET+.

 How to create an SRD file
 -------------------------